FRANÇAIS

 Enhancing physically based and distributed hydrological model calibration through internal state variable constraints

-Talbot, Frédéric, Sylvain, Jean-Daniel, Drolet, Guillaume, Poulin, Annie et Arsenault, Richard.
+Talbot, Frédéric, Sylvain, Jean-Daniel, Drolet, Guillaume, Poulin, Annie and Arsenault, Richard.
 2025. « Enhancing physically based and distributed hydrological model calibration through internal state variable constraints ».
 Hydrology and Earth System Sciences, vol. 29, nº 22. pp. 6549-6576.

 [thumbnail of Poulin-A-2025-33103.pdf]